 6. Know Your Bears

 If you’re in bear country, it’s essential to know the difference between black bears and grizzly bears.
 Black bears are generally less aggressive and can often be scared away by making noise and looking big.
-Grizzly bears, on the other hand, are more territorial and may view you as a threat.
-If a grizzly bear charges, play dead by lying face down with your hands clasped behind your neck.
+Grizzly bears are more territorial and require different strategies.
+In a bear charge situation, bear spray is the preferred deterrent.
+Playing dead is only recommended if the bear makes contact.

 7. Give Snakes Space